lmorchard/panic-ranger/README.md

   * ships safely traversed

 * entity AI
-  * pathfinding between stargates via repulsor roads
+  * pathfinding is not steering
+  * steering with obstacle avoidance

 * powerups
   * meds